-We’re thrilled to announce twelve of the authors who will participate in this year’s Texas Book Festival, happening November 4 and 5 in and around the State Capitol grounds in Austin, Texas.
+We’re thrilled to announce thirteen of the authors and illustrators who will participate in this year’s Texas Book Festival, happening November 4 and 5 in and around the State Capitol grounds in Austin, Texas.
 Our full 2017 lineup will be announced in early September.
 For now, mark your calendars and join us here in the heart of Texas as we celebrate another fabulous year of books with 250 of today’s most acclaimed authors.

 CLAIRE MESSUD – The Burning Girl: A Novel